LiadKh/K-Means/README.md

 8. Check if there is point that move to another cluster - **MPI & OMP**

 ```
-Each process check if point moved to another cluster
+Each process check if his point moved to another cluster
 Sent to MASTER
 MASTER check if there is or not the the answer from the processes
 ```